ministryofjustice/laa-manage-your-civil-cases/README.md

 - We use [Mocha](https://mochajs.org/) as our unit testing framework.
 It is a widely-used JavaScript testing framework that works well with TypeScript projects and integrates with CI pipelines.
 - We also use [chai](https://www.chaijs.com/) to help with our test assertions, in mocha.
 - Unit tests run from the `tests/unit/` directory
-- Run unit tests with `npm run test:unit`
+- Run unit tests with `yarn test:unit`

 **To set-up locally**
 - Install all the dependencies: